 I’m not sure what I expected when I tasted my first Juicy Lucy.
 After all, it’s a burger stuffed with cheese – I knew it would be delicious, and boy, is it ever!

 A Juicy Lucy is a quite simply, a cheeseburger.
 It’s a delicious hamburger with the cheese stuffed inside of the burger.

 If you’re from Minneapolis, you’ve likely had one or even many.
 If not, I’m here to introduce you to this incredibly delicious burger.

-Now, I’m not from Minneapolis so I’m not claiming this Juicy Lucy to be 100% authentic, but it’s my version and I love it.
+Since I’m not from Minneapolis, I won’t claim that this Juicy Lucy is 100% authentic, but it’s my delicious version and I love it.